Zero Emission Hyper Sonic Transport: Development

-Even prior to the introduction of the Concorde supersonic airliner during the 1970s, there has been a desire within elements of the aviation industry to produce further high-speed transport aircraft.
+Even before the introduction of the Concorde supersonic airliner during the 1970s, the aviation industry has wanted to produce high-speed transport aircraft.
 Since the 1990s, several collaborative research efforts in the field have been financed in Europe.
 By the 2010s, both the American aerospace company Boeing and the multinational aerospace conglomerate EADS were reportedly working on separate plans to develop hypersonic aircraft.
-Such efforts have largely been constrained to theoretical work, however some progress has been observed over the decades; innovations have continued to be patented in the field, such as for a mixed-propulsion arrangement awarded to EADS in 2010.
-Amongst other aspects, efforts have been made to reduce noise generated by sonic booms, which are commonly produced by aircraft operating at supersonic speeds.
+Such efforts have largely been constrained to theoretical work, but some progress has been observed over the decades, and innovations have continued to be patented in the field, such as a patent for a mixed-propulsion arrangement awarded to EADS in 2010.
+Amongst other aspects, efforts have been made to reduce noise generated by the sonic booms commonly produced by aircraft flying at supersonic speeds.

 On 18 June 2011, EADS revealed the Zero Emission Hyper Sonic Transport (ZEHST) concept at the Le Bourget Air Show.
-As originally announced, the aircraft would combine three distinct propulsion systems: two turbofan engines for taxiing/take-off and up to Mach 0.8, then rocket boosters up to Mach 2.5, before switching to a pair of underwing scramjets to accelerate up to its maximum speed of Mach 4.5 (four and a half times the speed of sound).
-The fuel of these engines is envisaged to be a biofuel primarily consisting of seaweed, along with a combination of oxygen and hydrogen.
-Largely due to this fuel composition, the aircraft has been referred to as "green" aircraft that generates "almost zero emissions".
+As originally announced, the aircraft would combine three distinct propulsion systems: two turbofan engines for taxiing, take-off, and up to Mach 0.8; then rocket boosters up to Mach 2.5, afterwards switching to a pair of underwing scramjets to accelerate up to its maximum speed of Mach 4.5 (four and a half times the speed of sound).
+The fuel of these engines is envisaged to be a biofuel primarily made out of seaweed, along with a combination of oxygen and hydrogen.
+Largely due to this fuel composition, the aircraft has been referred to as a "green" aircraft that generates "almost zero emissions".

-Furthermore, ZEHST possesses an unusually high cruising altitude of 32 km above ground level, flying within the outer atmosphere (in comparison, conventional airliners cruise at around 11km above ground level); this height was principally opted for due to the air being thinner and thus generating less drag that would slow down the aircraft and decrease efficiency.
-The use of conventional turbofan engines during its take off phase of flight would result in the ZEHST being no more noisy than conventional airliners.
-While the ZEHST's configuration has not been finalised, EADS has commented that believed that Concorde's basic design remains a strong base for the project.
+The ZEHST has an unusually high cruising altitude of 32 km, flying within the outer atmosphere, compared to the 11km of conventional airliners; this altitude was chosen because the air is thinner and causes less drag.
+The use of conventional turbofan engines during takeoff would make the ZEHST quieter than conventional airliners.
+The ZEHST's configuration has not been finalised.

 In addition to EADS itself, much of the propulsion-based development work on the ZEHST project had been made in cooperation with the European missile specialist MBDA and the French national aerospace research centre ONERA.
-International engagement has also secured partners, the cooperative HIKARI R&D project is underway between Japanese and European agencies.
-The ZEHST is not the only such effort that the company has engaged itself in.
-By 2015, Airbus Group (to which EADS had rebranded itself as) was reportedly working on two separate hypersonic projects, one in conjunction with Japanese partners and the other with Russian and Australian involvement.
-That same year, company chief executive Tom Enders publicly stated his enthusiasm for Airbus to complete development of a hypersonic long range passenger transport.
+International engagement also secured partners; the cooperative HIKARI R&D project is underway between Japanese and European agencies.
+The ZEHST is not the only such effort that the company has engaged in; by 2015, Airbus Group (EADS's new name) was reportedly working on two hypersonic projects, one in conjunction with Japanese partners and the other with Russian and Australian involvement.
+That same year, Airbus chief executive Tom Enders stated his support for development of a hypersonic long range passenger transport.